JuhaniUri/commands-cheatsheet/Backups/Readme.md

 | Monitoring                | Yes            |

 * We keep 30days backups (full+incremental), so it's possible to restore at any point within 30days
-* We keep one full backups from last 3 months
+* We keep one full backup from each last 3 month.